ryantran2165/sudoku-difficulty/Archive/final.md

 # Comparisons

 &nbsp;&nbsp;&nbsp;&nbsp;
-Unfortunately there was no direct keggle example to compare our experiments against with the same goals.
-Most related notebooks, of which there were only two, focused on data exploration and solving the sudoku problems rather than tackling the problem of correlating difficulty to each puzzle.
-The notebooks available for comparison with the same dataset were also partially complete.
-Stated above are the methods we used to conduct our experiments.
+There were no Kaggle notebooks or related works to compare our experiments against because none of them had the same goal as us.
+The related notebooks, of which there were only two, focused on data exploration and solving the Sudoku puzzles rather than tackling the problem of correlating difficulty to each puzzle.
+The notebooks available for comparison with the same dataset were also only partially complete.
+Other academic articles and papers also did not have the same goal as us and focused on applying traditional algorithms rather than applying data mining and machine learning techniques.
+As for the various machine learning algorithms that we used to analyze our data and conduct our experiments, we have already discussed above.

 # Conclusion

 &nbsp;&nbsp;&nbsp;&nbsp;
-In this paper we try to find patterns affecting the difficulty of solving a sudoku puzzle.
-We have used a pre-built dataset of 3 million entries which included the puzzle, solution, # of clues and it’s difficulty.
+In this paper we tried to find the patterns that affect the difficulty of solving Sudoku puzzles.
+We used a pre-built dataset of three million entries, which included the puzzle, its solution, the number of clues, and its difficulty.

-First we find different distributions in the puzzle like empty spaces distribution and clue distribution and find that they followed a normal distribution.
+First, we analyzed the distributions of the number of clues and the difficulties and found through visualizing graphs that a relationship between the two would be difficult to uncover.

-We then try finding the relationship between clues and difficulty using different models like linear regression and random forest thinking it would turn out to be a linear relationship.
-However, the relationship turns out to be non-linear.
-The difficulty increases with the number of clues and peaks at a particular point before decreasing again.
+We then tried finding a relationship between clues and difficulty using linear regression and random forest models, but the R squared value we achieved was near zero.

-We then turn to neural networks hoping to find the correlation between clues and difficulty.
-Unfortunately, even after trying different types of neural network models like Vanilla NN, CNN and even two layer CNN we couldn’t establish a relationship between the said fields.

-In the end, we conclude that either there’s no such relationship between clues and difficulty or it would require more sophistication on the implementation side of the models to find a better relationship.
+Next, we attempted to find a relationship between the puzzles themselves and its difficulty using vanilla and convolutional neural networks, but we again achieved R squared values of near zero.
+Ultimately, none of our machine learning models were able to establish a strong relationship between the number of clues, the puzzle, and its difficulty.
+In the end, we conclude that our initial problem statement may have been stacked the odds against us from the beginning, as it seems machine learning models are not as well equipped to handle the complex relationship between Sudoku puzzles and their difficulties than traditional algorithms.
+Even though we did not produce the results we expected or desired, we were still able to apply a variety of data mining and machine learning techniques to make various conclusions, so that experiment still yielded some positive results.
+The source code for this paper can be found here: https://github.com/ryantran2165/sudoku-difficulty.

 # References